brokenpylons/macro/README.md

 To make the aliases persistent add them to ```.bashrc```.

+## Contributing
+If you find bugs or have any suggestions please open an issue.
+Pull requests are also welcome.

 ## License
 This repository is placed under the GPL v3.0.
 See LICENSE for more details.